Relatives of person who commissioned Peterborough Cathedral tapestry visit it four decades on

-Special visit to Peterborough embroiderers making Cathedral tapestry four decades on after commission
+Special guests visit to Peterborough embroiderers making Cathedral tapestry four decades on after commission

 Relatives of the person who originally commissioned the epic tapestry check it out for themselves